alexsingleton/Japan_GDS_for_UA/README.md

 # Project Assignment

-The project will be introduced at 14:40 on Day 4.
+The project will be introduced at 13:00 on Day 4.
 The projects is designed so that you can implement those skills developed during the practical sessions within an applied context.
 The assessment will be a 10-12 minute presentation in the final session on Friday 9th September.

 ## Assignment

 For a city anywhere in the world; utilize those skills acquired during this course to create a data driven profile that describes:

 1. Some aspects of population structure
-2. An attribute that varies over both space and time
+2. An attribute that varies over both space and / or time
-3. The spatial distribution of a social outcome
+3. The spatial distribution of a social outcome (e.g. health, economic etc)

 The project will run in three stages:

--   *Stage 1* - You will work individually or within your groups to identify a city and associated data necessary to create a series of outputs that meet the three criteria above.
+-   *Stage 1* - You will work individually to identify a city and associated data necessary to create a series of outputs that meet the three criteria above.
 You will then outline the type of outputs that you will create for your project - e.g. maps or graphs and the attributes used to create them.
 For each output you will need to create a flow chart of how you will implement this analysis.

--   *Stage 2* - A session has been allocated where you can discuss your proposed analysis with Alex Singleton and Patrick Ballantyne who will give you feedback / suggestions.
+-   *Stage 2* - Part of a session has been allocated where you can discuss your proposed analysis with Alex Singleton and Patrick Ballantyne who will give you feedback / suggestions.

 -   *Stage 3* - Three sessions have been allocated that will enable you to complete your independent analysis and create a presentation.